Archduchess Maria Josepha of Austria (1751–1767): Early life

 Maria Josepha and her siblings were taught history, geography, theology, land surveying, and mathematics, with "a scant hour or two devoted to studying maps and reading stories."
 They were taught the languages English, German, French, Italian, Latin, Spanish, and Greek.
-Maria Josepha, similar to that of her sister Maria Josepha, liked to act.
+Maria Josepha, similar to that of her sister Maria Johanna, liked to act.

 After the death of her sister-in-law Princess Isabella of Parma, Maria Josepha was the most important woman at court after her mother, niece and sister.
 She lost that position during May 1767 when her elder brother, Archduke Joseph, married his second cousin Maria Josepha of Bavaria.

 Betrothal

 Empress Maria Theresa wanted her fourth eldest surviving daughter, Archduchess Maria Amalia, to marry King Ferdinand of Naples and Sicily for political reasons; however, after Ferdinand's father Charles III of Spain objected to the five-year age difference, Maria Josepha, as the next eldest daughter, was left as the next candidate for Ferdinand's hand in marriage.
 She and Ferdinand were the same age, and Maria Josepha was considered "delightfully pretty, pliant by nature."

 Thus began Maria Josepha's training for her future role as Queen consort of Naples.
 Countess Lerchenfeld would instruct her for her "political sacrifice."
 Maria Theresa wrote to the countess about Maria Josepha's education:

 It will give definiteness to your efforts to instil into my daughter the virtues and habits which will be essential to her if she is to find her happiness at the Court of Naples, or at least to escape perdition.
 Above all things, seek to kindle in her a spirit of devotion.
 She has given little evidence of it so far.
 Impress upon her that, in this world, prayer is the chief source of strength and consolation.
 She should not be ashamed of being seen at prayer.
 She is apt to be self-willed, which is undesirable.

 Maria Theresa continued about her daughter's personality:

 She is also extremely reserved.
 In moderation this can do no harm in Naples, but at the same time she must learn to be lively and conciliatory, and able to depend on herself for entertainment.
 In default of more pressing duty she should resort to reading, painting, and music.
 Idleness is the poison of life.

 Maria Josepha's favourite sister, Maria Johanna, had been chosen as bride for the young king of Naples, however, she died before the marriage could take place.